-- banning the subject of the report from the convention for one or more years, or permanently.
+- Banning the subject of the report from the conference for one or more years, or permanently.

-- instructing the safety committee to review and possibly amend parts of the code of conduct, policy, and procedures to handle previously unanticipated situations.
+- Instructing the safecom and concom to review and possibly amend parts of the Code of Conduct, Safety Policy, Accessibility Policy, or this set of procedures to handle previously unanticipated situations.

 - Draft a statement on the group's decision.
-Simultaneously email the statement to the the individual who filed the report, any witnesses who asked for updates, and the Readercon convention committee, safety committee, and board (using BCC to obscure individual addresses).
+Simultaneously email the statement to the individual who filed the report, any witnesses who asked for updates, the concom, safecom, and Board (using BCC to obscure individual addresses).
 If the statement recommends that action be taken regarding an individual, the statement must also be sent to that individual.
 The email will request comments from all recipients, with a deadline of two weeks from the date that the statement is sent.

-After the end of the comment period, incorporate any received comments into the statement and provide the complete report, with comments and any recommendations for action, to the safety committee.
-The safety committee and the non-committee members of the working group will determine a final course of action (if any) by consensus.
+The safecom and the non-committee members of the working group will determine a final course of action (if any) by consensus.

-If long-term actions, as described above, are required, the safety committee chair will bring the decision to the board for ratification.
-(Board ratification is needed for all long-term action, since that is handled at the corporate level rather than the convention-year level.)
+If long-term actions are required, the Safety Chair(s) will bring the decision to the board for ratification.
+(Board ratification is needed for all long-term action, since that is handled at the corporate level rather than the conference-year level.)

-How do we handle reports made after the convention?
+How do we handle reports made after the conference?

-If multiple reports (related or unrelated) are made immediately following the convention, the safety committee chair may prioritize some investigations over others in order to address the most urgent matters first and distribute the workload among the safety committee members and working group members.
+If multiple reports (related or unrelated) are made immediately following the conference, the Safety Chair(s) may prioritize some investigations over others in order to address the most urgent matters first and distribute the workload among the safecom members and working group volunteers.
 However, no report should be permitted to linger longer than absolutely necessary.

 What do we feel is an appropriate response to a particular type of incident?